Prag8855/aab/content/guides/blue-card.md

 If you can't apply in Germany, you must [apply in your home country](#how-to-apply-in-your-country).

 Usually, you can't work before you get your Blue Card.[^35] It can take [a long time](/guides/auslanderbehorde-wait-times).
 You might wait a few months with no income.
-You can get a Blue Card faster if you apply through the [Business Immigration Service](https://www.businesslocationcenter.de/en/our-services/bis-business-immigration-service).[^28]
+To get a Blue Card faster, you can also apply through the [Business Immigration Service](https://www.businesslocationcenter.de/en/our-services/bis-business-immigration-service).[^28]

 It's cheaper and safer if you [apply in your home country](#how-to-apply-in-your-country), then come to Germany when you have permission to work.